mucahit-kaya/GeMSE_toolkit/README.md

 - A unified command-line interface (`gemse`) for all analysis and simulation pipelines.
 - Shared configuration and data schemas for reproducible workflows.
-- Portable container environments (Docker & Apptainer).
+- Portable container environments (Docker, Singularity, Apptainer).
 - Consistent documentation, testing, and CI/CD integration.
 - Easy onboarding for new users and maintainers.